iUseYahoo/ctf-writeups/README.md

 # ctf-writeups
-A collection of CTF writeups/guides.
+A collection of CTF writeups/guides or just solved files.